ProjectAlita/projectalita.github.io/docs/alita-dial.md

-# Interoperability Guide: Alita and EPAM AI Dial
+# Interoperability Guide: ELITEA and EPAM AI Dial

-Welcome to the user-friendly manual on using [Alita](https://alita.lab.epam.com) and [EPAM AI Dial](https://chat.lab.epam.com/) seamlessly together.
-This guide walks you through the steps to export from one platform and import into another, ensuring a hassle-free interoperation between Alita and EPAM AI Dial.
+Welcome to the user-friendly manual on using [ELITEA](https://alita.lab.epam.com) and [EPAM AI Dial](https://chat.lab.epam.com/) seamlessly together.
+This guide walks you through the steps to export from one platform and import into another, ensuring a hassle-free interoperation between ELITEA and EPAM AI Dial.

-## Export Prompts from Alita
+## Export Prompts from ELITEA

-**Exporting a prompt** in Alita enables you to use it on different platforms including EPAM AI Dial.
+**Exporting a prompt** in ELITEA enables you to use it on different platforms including EPAM AI Dial.
 Here’s how to do it:

 ### Exporting the Prompt for AI DIAL: